-- 5111 Research Methods I-Introduction: This course provides an introduction to graduate-level research and writing. - 5152 Research Methods II-Quantitative: This course is a comprehensive overview of research in the social sciences.
-This course is intended to impart an understanding of research methodology and quantitative statistical techniques.

-5202 Critical Thinking in Psychology, Culture, and Social Justice: This course encourages and initiates thought in the realms of psychology, culture, and social justice.
-Class sessions are composed of lecture and practice of critical thinking skills.
-5252 Communication and Counseling Skills within Multicultural Contexts: This course is a comprehensive overview of counseling skills, empathy training, and negotiation skills.
-It emphasizes the exploration of communication theory within diverse multicultural contexts.

-5302 Group Counseling and Cultural Dynamics:

-This course provides an overview of the theory and dynamics of group counseling.
-Special emphasis is given to therapeutic settings and differences which exist within multicultural groups.

-5352 Biological Basis of Behavior I-Neuropsychology:

-This advanced course helps students understand the role physiology plays in psychology and human functioning, as well as the issues pertaining to the brain and behavior.
+- This course provides an introduction to graduate-level research and writing. - This course is a comprehensive overview of research in the social sciences.
+This course is intended to impart an understanding of research methodology and quantitative statistical techniques. - 5202 Critical Thinking in Psychology, Culture, and Social Justice This course encourages and initiates thought in the realms of psychology, culture, and social justice.
+Class sessions are composed of lecture and practice of critical thinking skills. - 5252 Communication and Counseling Skills within Multicultural Contexts This course is a comprehensive overview of counseling skills, empathy training, and negotiation skills.
+It emphasizes the exploration of communication theory within diverse multicultural contexts. - 5302 Group Counseling and Cultural Dynamics This course provides an overview of the theory and dynamics of group counseling.
+Special emphasis is given to therapeutic settings and differences which exist within multicultural groups. - 5352 Biological Basis of Behavior I- Neuropsychology This advanced course helps students understand the role physiology plays in psychology and human functioning, as well as the issues pertaining to the brain and behavior. - 5403 Psychotherapeutic Systems This course provides a historical overview of the various schools of psychotherapy: psychodynamic, behavioral, humanistic, cognitive, and cognitive-behavioral.
+Students are presented with the theories and aspects of treatments used in professional counseling. - 5453 Psychopathology This course focuses on the diagnosis and treatment of the major psychopathologies and how those pathologies differ in various cultures.
+Emphasis is placed on the use of the DSM-IV-TR. - 5502 Multicultural Issues in Psychology This course examines the differences in psychology and human behavior among various cultures. - Psychology Law and EthicsThis course presents students with the regulations, laws, and ethics relating to the

-5403 Psychotherapeutic Systems:

-This course provides a historical overview of the various schools of psychotherapy: psychodynamic, behavioral, humanistic, cognitive, and cognitive-behavioral.
-Students are presented with the theories and aspects of treatments used in professional counseling.

-5453 Psychopathology:

-This course focuses on the diagnosis and treatment of the major psychopathologies and how those pathologies differ in various cultures.
-Emphasis is placed on the use of the DSM-IV-TR.

-5502 Multicultural Issues in Psychology: This course examines the differences in psychology and human behavior among various cultures.

-5552 Psychology Law and Ethics:

-This course presents students with the regulations, laws, and ethics relating to the professional practice of counseling and psychology.
-This course also helps students think legally, ethically, and with good judgment.

-5603 History of Psychology:

-This course provides an advanced analysis of the development of clinical and counseling psychology and psychotherapy.
-Emphasis is given to the effects of specific historical antecedents on contemporary trends in psychology.
+- professional practice of counseling and psychology.
+This course also helps students think legally, ethically, and with good judgment. - This course provides an advanced analysis of the development of clinical and counseling psychology and psychotherapy.
+Emphasis is given to the effects of specific historical antecedents on contemporary trends in psychology. - 5653 Systems of Family Therapy in Cultural Context

-5653 Systems of Family Therapy in Cultural Context: This course provides a review of the major family system theories, as well as the major family system theories, as well as the theoretical and practical knowledge necessary for practicing family therapy.
+This course provides a review of the major family system theories, as well as the theoretical and practical knowledge necessary for practicing family therapy.

-5701 Child, Spouse, and Elder Abuse:

-This course provides an overview of the issues that surround child, spouse, and elder abuse.
+- This course provides an overview of the issues that surround child, spouse, and elder abuse.
 Emphasis is placed on the recognition and assessment of abuse, appropriate prevention and reporting procedures, and the differing views various cultures hold on this topic.

-5941 Practicum in Psychology I:

-This course represents the first of three semesters of practicum to be completed prior to internship or thesis.
+- This course represents the first of three semesters of practicum to be completed prior to internship or thesis.
 This course is designed to prepare students for internship or thesis.
 In a supervised small group experience students explore vocational aspirations and consider how internship or thesis would complement their goals.

-5951 Practicum in Psychology II:

-This course represents the second of three semesters of practicum to be completed prior to internship or thesis.
+- This course represents the second of three semesters of practicum to be completed prior to internship or thesis.
 This course is designed to prepare students for internship or thesis.
 In a supervised small group experience students choose the internship or thesis track and take preliminary steps in the direction of their choice.

-5961 Practicum in Psychology III:

-This course represents the third of three semesters of practicum to be completed prior to internship or thesis.
+- This course represents the third of three semesters of practicum to be completed prior to internship or thesis.
 Students participate in a cultural immersion experience in a local, national, or international site.

-6152 Research Methods III-Qualitative: This course is a comprehensive overview of qualitative research in the social sciences.
-Various problems that arise while researching different cultural groups are examined.
+- 6152 Research Methods III-Qualitative

+This course is a comprehensive overview

+of qualitative research in the social sciences.

-k2
+Various problems that arise while researching

+different cultural groups are examined.

+- 6302 Perspectives of Human Sexuality

+This course considers the psychological,

+physiological, and sociological perspectives

+of human sexuality.
+Sexual terms, behaviors,

+and disorders are reviewed.